jooby-project/jooby/md/routes.md

 });
 ```

-Again the order of route definition is very important.
+Again the order of route definition is super important.
 Forgetting this will cause your app behave unpredictably.
-We will learn more about this behavior in the examples in the next section.
+We will learn more about this behavior in the examples of the next section.

 ## request handling